All I See Are Lines

 With AISAL, Buechler and Hess ask: What do we lose in translation?
 What is language, ultimately, reduced to?
 What is lost in each abstraction, reduction, transmission of the original form?
 Is this loss of material, meaning, weight, content, and context that occurs through each systematized translation not dissimilar to the fragmentary loss of of seemingly minute data in the continued reproduction of our everyday lives?
 What would happen if we were to capture the fragments, become conscious of their influence?

-Documentation of the installation, release of this work is forthcoming, and provides the contemplative space and structure to consider these occurrences in their totality.
+The installation of this work provides the contemplative space and structure to consider these occurrences in their totality.